Betterment vs Wealthfront 2026: Which Robo-Advisor Actually Wins?

 Best For

-Goal-oriented savers, beginners, anyone who wants occasional human advisor access without paying full-service wealth management prices.
+Goal-oriented savers, beginners, anyone who wants occasional access to a human advisor without paying full wealth management rates.

 Wealthfront Overview

-Wealthfront manages roughly $70 billion in assets as of early 2026 — yes, meaningfully more than Betterment — and it's built its reputation almost entirely on one thing: tax efficiency.
-If squeezing every possible dollar out of your tax situation is your priority, Wealthfront is probably thinking about it more obsessively than you are.
+Wealthfront manages roughly $70 billion in assets as of early 2026 — notably more than Betterment — and it's built its whole reputation on one thing: tax efficiency.
+If maximizing your after-tax returns is the main priority, Wealthfront is probably thinking about it harder than you are.

 Key Features

-The flagship feature is tax-loss harvesting, and Wealthfront does it at multiple levels.
+The headline feature is tax-loss harvesting, and Wealthfront approaches it at multiple levels.
 At the standard tier, it harvests at the ETF level.
-At $100,000+, it switches to Direct Indexing — meaning it actually holds individual stocks in your portfolio and harvests losses at the stock level.
-That's a feature that used to cost a 1%+ fee at traditional wealth managers.
+Step up to $100,000+, and it switches to Direct Indexing — meaning your portfolio actually holds individual stocks and harvests losses at the specific stock level.
+That's something that used to cost 1%+ in fees at traditional wealth managers.
 Getting it at 0.25% flat is, honestly, kind of remarkable.

-The Path financial planning tool is genuinely impressive and I don't say that lightly — most robo-advisor planning tools feel like a calculator with a pretty UI.
-Path actually connects to your external accounts, models out retirement scenarios, runs Monte Carlo simulations, and tells you things like "you can retire at 63 if you save $500 more per month."
-It's completely automated and included in the flat 0.25% fee.
-No human required — which is either a feature or a limitation depending on your personality.
+The Path financial planning tool is genuinely solid — most robo-advisor planning tools feel like a calculator with a pretty UI, but Path actually links to your other accounts, models retirement scenarios, runs simulations, and tells you things like "you can retire at 63 if you save $500 more per month."
+It's completely automated and built into the flat 0.25% fee.
+No human needed — which is perfect if you prefer hands-off management.

-Wealthfront also offers a 529 College Savings plan, which Betterment still doesn't have.
-If you're saving for kids' education, that's a meaningful gap that no amount of tax-loss harvesting on Betterment's side can fill.
+Wealthfront also offers a 529 College Savings plan, which Betterment still hasn't added.
+If you're saving for kids' education, that's a real gap on Betterment's side.

 Pricing